AlexeyKopchinskiy/Portfolio-project-2/README.md

 ## Acknowledgements

 - Thanks to [Code Institute](https://codeinstitute.net/) for providing the project guidelines.
-- Special thanks to the contributors of Bootstrap, Font Awesome, and Google Fonts for their amazing tools and resources.
+- Special thanks to the contributors of Font Awesome, and Google Fonts for their amazing tools and resources.
 - Thanks https://ui.dev/amiresponsive for generating snaphot of the website layouts.